Sixteenth Street Heights: Saul's Addition

 Much of 16th Street Heights was once part of Maple Grove Farm, an 80 acre nursery acquired in May 1854 by John Hennessy Saul, who led improvements of the Mall, Capitol, and White House grounds.
 By 1892, Saul's son, Bernard Francis Saul, founded the B.F.
 Saul Company to sell land in individual lots and take notes as mortgages to speed the sale.

 The subdivision known as Saul's Addition was generally bounded by Buchanan Street, Piney Branch Road, Gallatin Street, and Georgia Avenue.
-Two public buildings were planned: the John Dickson Home for Aged Men (now occupied by the Kingsbury Center) and West Elementary School (which has been replaced by a modern building on the same site).
+Two public buildings were planned: the John Dickson Home for Aged Men (now occupied by the LAMB Public Charter School) and West Elementary School (which has been replaced by a modern building on the same site).

 Numerous restrictions were put in the deeds of Saul's Addition lots.
 Some, including the requirement that all homes be fully detached and the prohibition of commercial and multifamily buildings, remain largely in effect through zoning laws.
 Others have been dropped or ruled illegal, such as the restriction on the sale of lots to people of color, which was struck down in 1948 by the Supreme Court in Shelley v.
 Kraemer.